sprasadhpy/NLP-Sentiment-using-ML-and-DL-models/README.md

 # NLP_Sentiment
-Sentiment analysis for finance  using BLSTM and Naive Bayes
+Sentiment analysis for finance data  using BLSTM and Naive Bayes

 Data Source used for BLSTM :https://www.researchgate.net/publication/251231364_FinancialPhraseBank-v10